joelvaneenwyk/alt-snap-windows/AltSnap.md

   without loosing restore info, also restore informations become shared between different AltSnap instances.
 - Updated to tdm-gcc-10.3 for i386 and x86_64 builds with one compiler.
-- Updated Chinese translation by *Yatao Li* (zh_CN.ini).
+- Updated Chinese translation by *Yatao Li* (`zh_CN.ini`).
-- Updated German translation by *Ichisich* (de_DE.ini).
+- Updated German translation by *Ichisich* (`de_DE.ini`).
-- Fixed: Sometime the mouseup would triger a menu after an action.
+- Fixed: Sometimes mouse-up would trigger a menu after an action.
-- Fixed: potential crash using the config pannel.
+- Fixed: potential crash using the config panel.
 - Fixed: display maximize/restore animations when using the maximize action
 - Fixed: avoid to play the minimize/restore animations when unrolling a maximized-rolled window.
-- Fixed: Now cloacked windows will no longer be snapped to, this also prevents windows from snapping to others through different virtual desktops under Win10.
+- Fixed: Now cloaked windows will no longer be snapped to, this also prevents windows from snapping to others through different virtual desktops under Win10.
 - Fixed: When disabling the "Resize all windows" option, then windows would